-Again we discovered that service charged from \$3.00 for a house call and \$7.50 per hour for bench work to \$6.00 per house call and \$2.00 per house for heach work after the second seco hour for bench work after an estimate was approved by the customer. mate was approved by the customer.
+Again we discovered that service Again we discovered that service-men are generally honest.
+They charged from \$3.00 for a house call and \$7.50 per hour for bench work to \$6.00 per house call and \$2.00 per hour for bench work of a period hour for bench work after an estimate was approved by the customer. mate was approved by the customer.
 Despite charges of \$2.00 to \$5.00 for an estimate, they frequently lost money on it due to the fact that time required for diagnosis of the actual trouble represented much of the time required for the service job.
-They, of course, charged for parts, with normal markups of 40-50% current magazine articles.
-What sus-picion does exist might be dispelled by consideration of these facts: 1.
+They, of course, charged for parts. with normal markups of 40-50% picion does exist might be dispelled by consideration of these facts: 1.
 More than 1000 different tele-vision-set models are in use today.
 A qualified serviceman must maintain a technical reference libraryat considerable cost-that will provide him necessary circuit information on all of these models.

-This survey indicates to us that This survey indicates to us that the public in general does not share the suspicion and distrust with which the radio and television servented in meny iceman has been regarded in many current magazine articles.
+This survey indicates to us that This survey indicates to us that the public in general does not share the suspicion and distrust with which the radio and television serviceman has been regarded in many current magazine articles.
 What sus-